clld/clld/docs/index.rst

 The Project
 -----------

-The goal of Cross-Linguistic Linked Data project (CLLD) is to help collecting the world's language diversity heritage.
+The goal of the Cross-Linguistic Linked Data project (CLLD) is to help collecting the world's language diversity heritage.
 This is to be facilitated by developing, providing and maintaining interoperable data publication structures.